Oreoluwa100/British-Aiways-Data-Science-Project/README.md

 **CUSTOMER REVIEW ANALYSIS**

 Customers who book a flight with BA will experience many interaction points with the BA brand.
 Understanding a customer's feelings, needs, and feedback is crucial for any business, including BA.
 In this part of the project, the data which is the customers reviews was extracted from a website(Skytrax) using web scraping and Natural Language Processing(NLP) was used to generate insights from the customers reviews.
+The NLP techniques I used were Sentiment Analysis and Word Cloud.
+**Sentiment Analysis**